SmartCredit Review: What Is It and Does It Work?

 As you’d expect, once you make these links, you’ll be able to view transactions, balances, etc. But what’s particularly nice is the ability to see your current credit utilization.
 Since credit utilization makes up 30% of your FICO score, having this number pointed out specifically could definitely be useful.
 By the way, while it’s advised that you keep your utilization under 30% if possible, the lower you can get it, the better.

 Another aspect of Money Manager that could be useful involves alerts.
-In settings, you can tell ScoreMaster if you’d like to be notified when large purchases are made on one of your linked accounts.
-Although these transactions may very well be legitimate, these alerts could save the day in the event it wasn’t actually you making the purchase.
+In Settings, you can tell SmartCredit if you’d like to be notified when large purchases are made on one of your linked accounts.
+Although these transactions may very well be legitimate, these alerts could save the day in the event that it wasn’t actually you making the purchase.

 SmartCredit PrivacyMaster screenshot